GadgetReactor/dadafirst/_posts/2015-10-26-Taking-Care-of-my-baby-is-a-responsibility.markdown

 ### Do I Love My Baby Boy?

 I guess ... but I wouldn't really miss him either.
-I said soemthing hurtful to my wife two nights ago.
-I told her I couldn't understand why my dad would fight custody for me twenty five years ago.
-Did he love me that much?
+I said somthing hurtful to my wife two nights ago.
+I told her I couldn't understand why my dad would fight custody for me twenty five years ago.e Did he love me that much?
 I guess, looking at how he fawn over his grandson.
 His son, on the other hand, sees his own son as nothing more than a chore.
 I told her rather blatantly that if we broke up and filed for divorce, I would not even bother to fight for custodial rights of Shane.
 Words hurt.
 And I know it worries her.
 From her, no matter how much our baby boy fusses or cries, he is still her precious baby boy and she loves him unconditionally.
 I don't know.
 I can't feel that.
 I start to question the concept of love.
 Is it something that comes naturally?
 Or is it cultivated over time?

 #### It's been very tiring